moritzzzzz/DeepRL_Banana/README.md

 The state space in contrast is not discrete, but continuous and is perceived by the agent in 37 dimensions.
 (37 continuous input features)

-The rewards of the environment, which serve as reinforcement for the agent to learn, are assigned when a its rules are fullfilled:
+The rewards of the environment, which serve as reinforcement for the agent to learn, are assigned when its rules are fullfilled:

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thereby the agent will learn to avoid blue bananas while collecting yellow bananas.